dotnet/vscode-csharp/___patching/_patches/README.md

 1. apply-patches.yml:
     - first it merges changes from the official C# extension upstream
-    - then it runs any `.sh` files in the _patches directory - these are how patches are applied
+    - then it runs `___patching/_patcher.sh` which runs any `.sh` files in the `___patching/_patches` directory - these are how patches are applied
     - it is run whenever pushing to main, or at midnight every night
-    - it won't run if it doesnt detect any changes upstream, or if the last `ci.yml` failed
+    - it won't run if it doesnt detect any changes upstream, or if the last `ci-build.yml` failed
     - to force it to run push a commit with `[force-ci]` in its message
-2. ci.yml: this installs all dependencies and builds the `.vsix` files for each platform
+2. ci-build.yml: this installs all dependencies and builds the `.vsix` files for each platform
 3. ci-release.yml: this creates a github release and uploads the `.vsix` files from the previous workflow to it - it will also eventually upload them to Open VSX

 ###### Other notes